Table of Contents

 Back then, the only people selling on Grailed were those with obscure and high-end designer pieces from Gucci, Dior, Louis Vuitton, etc. But as time went on, the need for more grounded and classic items became more prominent, leading to the formation of an entirely new sub-market called “Grailed Basics”.

-As a result, Grailed is now more open towards new sellers that want to start with selling J.Crew, Uniqlo, and other more accessible brands.
+As a result, Grailed is now more open to new sellers who want to start selling J.Crew, Uniqlo, and other more accessible brands.

 Why sell on Grailed?

-Fast Transaction Processing.
-Grailed processes their payments via Paypal, which is considerably fast on its own.
+Grailed processes its payments via Paypal, which is considerably fast on its own.
 There’s little delay between the moment when a buyer clicks “Buy now” and the invoice appearing in their mail.
-Sellers receive the payment almost instantly and only have to pay the incurred fee (about 2.9%) from Paypal.
+Sellers receive the payment almost instantly and only have to pay the incurred fee (about 2.9%) from PayPal.

 Buyers can be assured that they are getting the best products from reputable brands like Dell, Lenovo, Asus, and Intel upon purchase.
 Newegg has over 32 million users worldwide, including its premium tier users with double the buying power.